netobserv/documents/blogs/agent_metrics_perf/index.md

 ![Resource usage runaway](./images/res-usage-runaway.png)

-This had a big impact on CPU usage, which had more than tripled.
+This had a big impact on CPU usage:
+- +457% CPU when compared to `cacheMaxFlows=10000`
+- +143% CPU when compared to `cacheMaxFlows=2000, cacheTimeout=1s`

+To avoid this, it's best to keep `cacheMaxFlows` big enough to minimize the ring buffer ratio usage, in spite of the increased memory usage.
+Other mitigation options could be limiting the number of generated flows by other means, such as [configuring the agent](https://github.com/netobserv/network-observability-operator/blob/19bcb45d6899f12feb13f94a925a10a4f4c92106/docs/FlowCollector.md#flowcollectorspecagentebpf-1) to add filters on monitored interfaces or to increase the sampling value, if the resulting loss in observability is an acceptable trade-off for you.

 ## Conclusion

 The key takeaways are:

-1, we must ensure to not use under-sized eBPF hashmaps, which is controlled in `FlowCollector` with `spec.agent.ebpf.cacheMaxFlows`, and probably the best way to do this is by monitoring the Ringbuffer / HashMap ratio.
-It might be a good idea to create a Prometheus alert when the ratio reaches some threshold.
+1. Ensure to not use under-sized eBPF hashmaps, which is controlled in `FlowCollector` with `spec.agent.ebpf.cacheMaxFlows`.
+The suggested way to do this is by monitoring the Ringbuffer / HashMap ratio.
+It might be a good idea to create a Prometheus alert when the ratio reaches some threshold such as 0.05.

-2, while keeping point 1 in mind, there are potential important improvements to have on the memory footprint, by downsizing the hashmaps when possible.
-It is however highly recommended to keep a safety margin, because of course, real world traffic isn't flat and the maps must be able to absorb traffic spikes.
+2. While keeping point 1 in mind, there are potentially nice improvements to be made on the memory footprint, by downsizing the hashmaps where possible.
+It is however highly recommended to keep a safety margin, because of course, real world traffic isn't flat and the maps must be able to absorb traffic increases.

-As a last picture, this is how the captured traffic looked like during all these tests (in orange) versus the same from cAdvisor metrics, taken as a reference (in blue):
+To conclude with a last picture, this is how the captured traffic looked during all these tests (in orange) versus the same from cAdvisor metrics taken as a reference (in blue):

 ![Hey-ho traffic](./images/heyho-mbps-3.png)

-You can see that they perfectly match, meaning that all the tweaks that we did haven't affected the correctness of the data, even during the "flows runaway" at 12:25 where we could have feared some drops.
+You can see that they almost perfectly match.
+It means that all the tweaks we did haven't affected the correctness of the data, even during the "flows runaway" at 12:25 where we could have feared some drops.